iVantage/angular-ivh-treeview/README.md

 Want to register a callback for whenever a user expands or collapses a node?
 Use the `ivh-treeview-on-toggle` attribute.
-Your expression will be evaluated with the following local variables: `ivhNode`, the node that was toggled; and `ivhTree`, the tree it belongs to; `ivhIsExpanded`, whether or not the node is now expanded.
+Your expression will be evaluated with the following local variables: `ivhNode`, the node that was toggled; `ivhTree`, the tree it belongs to; `ivhIsExpanded`, whether or not the node is now expanded.

 ```html
 <div ng-controller="MyCtrl as fancy">